openhab/openhab-addons/addons/binding/org.openhab.binding.spotify/README.md

 ## Binding model and Spotify Web API

-The model of the binding is such that the bridge act as a player in the context of a specific user.
+The model of the binding is such that the bridge acts as a player in the context of a specific user.
 All devices currently associated with the user account are available to control.

 You can add multiple bridges to allow playing in the context of multiple Spotify user accounts.